You just bought an Echo device. Now what?

 Speaking of Spotify, Amazon offers integration with that service, so if you subscribe to Spotify you can connect your account and stream your music and playlists.
 Just go to Settings, then Music and Media, and log in with your Spotify account.

-And since we mentioned Apple Music and Google Play, it’s worth pointing out that there is no Apple Music or Google Play Music compatibility with Echo Devices at this time (Google Play Music is available with the Google Home, and Apple Music will be available with Apple’s HomePod product this fall).
+And since we mentioned Apple Music and Google Play, it’s worth pointing out that there is no Apple Music or Google Play Music compatibility with Echo Devices at this time (Google Play Music is available with the Google Home, and Apple Music will be available with Apple’s HomePod product in 2018).
 However, there are other music options like TuneIn radio and – for satellite radio subscribers – SiriusXM, which recently introduced an Alexa skill bringing the service to Echo owners.

 Keep Score of your Favorite Teams’ Scores